Marco Polo Path

 Visit: Mashrooteh House, Kabud (Blue) Mosque, Saat Square, Marand Caravanserai, Kandovan Mount Village, Shahrdari Building, Maqbaratol Shoara, Armenian Museum, Azerbaijan Museum, Tabriz Citadel, El-Guli Building.

 City of Gardens, Love, Poetry and Literature

-Wandering around the old avenues of Shiraz visiting Nasirol Molk Mosque with its magical colored windows and Till art and the historical Vakil Complex with its unique Bath, Bazaar and Mosque , walking through the gardens such as the Eram and Qavam gardens that their beauty is breathtaking, will introduce you to the lifestyle of the Shiraz people that has continued through the ages.
+Wandering around the old avenues of Shiraz, visiting Nasirol Molk Mosque with its magical colored windows and tilt art.
+And the historical Vakil Complex with its unique Bath, Bazaar and Mosque. walking through the gardens such as the Eram and Qavam gardens that their beauty is breathtaking, will introduce you to the lifestyle of the Shiraz people that has continued through the ages.

 Visiting The Persepolis and Pasargad historic site that will tell you about the rich history of Whole Iran.
 Listening to some poetries of famous poets Hafiz and Sa’di at their tomb with a cup of Faloodeh will complete your trip in the best way.

 Visit: Museum of Natural History, Haft Tanan Museum, Afif Abad Garden, Naghsh-E Rostam, Qoran Gateway, Atigh Jame Mosque, Karim Khan Citadel.